Hanya Yanagihara: Early life

 Hanya Yanagihara was born in 1974 in Los Angeles.
 Her father, hematologist/oncologist Ronald Yanagihara, is from Hawaii, and her mother was born in Seoul.
-Yanagihara is partly of Japanese descent through her father.
+Yanagihara is partly of Japanese descent through her father and partly of Korean descent through her mother.
 As a child, Yanagihara moved frequently with her family, living in Hawaii, New York, Maryland, California and Texas.
-She attended Punahou High School in Hawaii.
-She attended Smith College and graduated in 1995.
+She attended the Punahou School in Hawaii before graduating from Smith College in 1995.

 Yanagihara has said that her father introduced her as a girl to the work of Philip Roth and to "British writers of a certain age", such as Anita Brookner, Iris Murdoch, and Barbara Pym.
 Of Pym and Brookner, she says, "there is a suspicion of the craft that the male writers of their generation didn't have, a metaphysical reckoning of what is it actually doing for the world".
 She has said that "the contemporary writers I admire most are Hilary Mantel, Kazuo Ishiguro, and John Banville".